SteppieD/tradinggame/README.md

 ## 🔄 Inspired By

-This project is a riff on [ChadGPT Day Trader](https://github.com/turing-machines/ChadGPT-DayTrader) by Turing Machines, adapted for:
+This project is a riff on [ChatGPT Micro Cap Experiment](https://github.com/LuckyOne7777/ChatGPT-Micro-Cap-Experiment) by LuckyOne7777, adapted for:
 - Canadian TFSA trading rules
-- Small-cap focus ($50M-$2B market cap)
+- Claude Code AI agents (instead of ChatGPT)
 - CIBC Investor's Edge platform
-- Risk-managed position sizing
+- Risk-managed position sizing with trailing stops

 ## ✨ Features